Jack Ketch: Fiction

 In 1836, a fictitious autobiography of Ketch, with illustrations from designs by Meadows entitled The autobiography of Jack Ketch, was published.
 Another book entitled Life of Jack Ketch with Cuts of his own Execution was furnished by Tom Hood for the Duke of Devonshire's library at Chatsworth.

 Jack Ketch is one of the characters in Giovanni Piccini (d.
 1835) The Tragical Comedy or Comical Tragedy of Punch and Judy as dictated to John Payne Collier, in 1828.
-He is mentioned in the Charles Dickens novels Oliver Twist, Dombey and Son, The Pickwick Papers and David Copperfield, and in the C. M. Kornbluth science fiction story "The Marching Morons" (1951).
+He is mentioned in the Charles Dickens novels Oliver Twist, Dombey and Son, The Pickwick Papers, and David Copperfield, and in the C. M. Kornbluth science fiction story "The Marching Morons" (1951).
 More recently, Jack Ketch plays a role in Neal Stephenson's 2003 and 2004 volumes Quicksilver and The System of the World, the first and last volumes, respectively, in his The Baroque Cycle series (though the last volume is set in 1714, well after the death of the historical Jack Ketch).
 Ketch makes a brief appearance in issue #10 of Bill Willingham's comic book series Fables and in the first book of Ben Aaronovitch Rivers of London series.

 He is mentioned briefly in the 1951 movie of A Christmas Carol with Alistair Sim, when Mr. Jorkin warns the directors of the Amalgamated Mercantile Society to watch out for Scrooge and Marley, as "They'd skin Jack Ketch alive and he'd never know they'd done it."
+This scene does not appear in the Dickens source novel.

 The long-running radio program Suspense aired an episode titled "Jack Ketch" starring British actor Charles Laughton on 22 September 1952.

-The dark red of old blood colored intergalactic attack ship in the Agent Cormac science fiction novel Brass Man by Neal Asher is named Jack Ketch.